Three Pillars

 Human Rights

-ever worsening.
+The human rights conditions in the Philippines are ever worsening.
 The Filipino people find themselves in precarious situations with each calamity that come their way.
 With greater access to reliable health care, accessible education, and basic human rights, more rural and economically marginalized Filipinos will be able to live longer and healthier lives.
-The Foundation helps to improve access to basic human rights through ensuring sustainable access to water supply and food security in several regions of the Philippines where communities have to constantly rebuild from the havoc wrought by the typhoons and other calamities that hit the country at least 15 times a year.
+FPP helps to improve access to basic human rights by coordinating projects that benefit livelihood projects and humanitarian efforts in the Philippines.